-- A. Challenger, Novice, and Beginner Division - 1.
+- A. Challenger, Novice, and Beginner Division: - 1.
 Will use the 8 x 8 x 8 x 8 Square TWICE around. - 2.
-Athlete must follow the high-low military beat throughout the entire Square or Super "8" Pattern. - 3.
-Athlete will Begin at PARADE REST (4 counts) and come to ATTENTION (4 counts) with baton in a cradled position and on the final beat position baton at your nose while standing at the starting point of the designated area. - 4.
+Athlete must follow the high-low military beat throughout the entire Square or Super "8" Pattern.

+- 3. Athlete will Begin at PARADE REST (4 counts) and come to ATTENTION (4 counts) with baton in a cradled position and on the final beat position baton at your nose while standing at the starting point of the designated area. - 4.
 Starting with the LEFT foot, a Novice and Beginner Athletes will march eight (8) steps and Pivot or flank left or right and continue to march eight (8) steps and repeat in a square formation twice.

-B. Advanced Division

-- 1. Will be done in a Super "8" Pattern. - 2.
+- B. Advanced Division: - 1.
+Will be done in a Super "8" Pattern. - 2.
 Advanced Athletes will begin at Parade Rest/At Ease (4 counts) and come to Attention (3 counts) with baton in a cradled position and on the final beat position baton at your nose while standing at the starting point of the designated area. - 3.
-Athlete will march straight forward eight (8) steps; flank or pivot left and march eight (8); flank or pivot left and march eight (8).
+Athlete will march straight forward eight (8) steps; flank or pivot left and march eight (8); flank or pivot left and march eight (8); flank or pivot left and march eight (8).
 This should put athlete back where they began. - 4.
 Once back at the starting point, the athlete may Flank or pivot left and stop for 8 counts only before continuing on the rest of the pattern.
 More experienced athletes may choose to Flank or pivot left and continue the rest of the pattern. - 5.
 Athlete will now march eight (8) straight forward; Flank or pivot right and march eight (8); Flank or pivot right and march eight (8); Flank or pivot right and march eight (8).
 This should put the athlete back at the starting position. - 6.
-Once at the starting position, athlete will Flank or pivot right and end at Attention. - C. Athletes will be judged on leg lines, leg height, toe point, and posture. - D. Keeping on beat with the music throughout the entire pattern is essential. - E. Placement: - 1.
-Ten athletes will qualify in each age and ability level for the AAU Junior Olympic Games. - 2.
-TOP 6 Athletes in each age and ability level will medal at the AAU Nationals/AAU Junior Olympic Games.
+Once at the starting position, athlete will Flank or pivot right and end at Attention. - C. Athletes will be judged on leg lines, leg height, toe point, and posture. - D. Keeping on beat with the music throughout the entire pattern is essential.